platformsh/platformsh-docs/docs/src/development/sanitize-db.md

    WHERE email NOT LIKE '%@yourcompany%'
    ```

-   Adapt and run that query for all fields that need to be sanitized.
+   Adapt and run that query for all fields that you need to sanitized.
-   If you modified fields that shouldn't have been altered, [you can restore them from the previously taken dump](../administration/backup-and-restore.md#restore).
+   If you modify fields that you shouldn't alter,
+   [you can restore them](../administration/backup-and-restore.md#restore) from the dump you took in step 1.

    You can create a script to automate the sanitization process to be able to run it in [your deployment hook](../user_guide/reference/platform-app-yaml.html#hooks):